egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 * i.
 When we say an algorithm converges, what does convergence mean?

-Convergence means that the model if not learning (at least effectively) further.
+Convergence means that the model is no longer learning effectively.

 * ii.
 How do we know when a model has converged?

-Lets say we have loss or accuracy difference Ɛ. For the metric in consideration if:
+Let's say we have loss or accuracy difference Ɛ. For the metric in consideration if:

 |Xt+1 - Xt| <= Ɛ for couple of subsequent t's then it means the model is converged.